jamespmernin/Rails-Ninja/README.md

   - `Sensei.second.students`
   - `Dojo.first.senseis.first.students`

 Awesome!
-Now lets set up some endpoints so our newly thicc data can be accessed.
+Now lets set up some endpoints so our newly seeded data can be accessed.

 ## Set up Routes
 In config/routes.rb, add `:students` as a nested route within `:senseis`: